spring-io/dataflow.spring.io/content/documentation/pages/9-applications/2-pre-packaged-applications-3x.md

 <!--TIP-->

-This page contains information about the 3.x release `stream-applications` which introduces many new features and some changes which are incompatible with the 2.x release.
+This page contains information about the 3.x release version of `stream-applications`, which introduces many new features and some changes that are incompatible with the 2.x release.
 If you are looking for information about the 2.x release, see [pre-packaged applicattions](%currentPath%/applications/pre-packaged/).

 <!--END_TIP-->

-The Spring team provides and supports a selection of pre-packaged applications used to assemble various data integration and processing pipelines and to support Spring Cloud Data Flow development, learning and experimentation.
+The Spring team provides and supports a selection of pre-packaged applications that you can use to assemble various data integration and processing pipelines and to support Spring Cloud Data Flow development, learning, and experimentation.

 ## Getting Started